-It can also slow cognitive decline due to ageing, and improve memory, concentration and other cognitive processes in elderly people with mental impairment.
+Regular consumption of cocoa or dark chocolate can also slow cognitive decline due to ageing, and improve memory, concentration and other cognitive processes in elderly people with mental impairment.

 Cocoa also contains a small amount of caffeine, as well as a mild stimulant called theobromine, which helps improve alertness still further.

-6. Dark Chocolate Can Improve Your Mood And Help You Relax
+6. Dark Chocolate Can Improve Your Mood and Help You Relax

-Cocoa helps you cope with stress better by reducing cortisol (stress hormone) output, as well as reducing the bad effects of stress on the body.
+Cocoa helps you cope with stress better by reducing cortisol (stress hormone) output, as well as by reducing the bad effects of stress on the body.
 It also increases serotonin output in the brain, which makes you feel good, and can help to combat mild depression.
 And it contains a substance called phenylethylamine (PEA) too, which affects brain chemistry in a similar manner to falling in love.